 To answer these and other questions critical to measuring policy program effectiveness NAVEX Global has partnered with a research firm to conduct an anonymous survey of nearly 900 ethics and compliance professionals about policy management.
 The goal was to provide the industry with the first definitive set of benchmarks around this area of practice—and, as with our hotline and training benchmark reports—help E&C officers make better decisions and increase program effectiveness.

-In the meantime, we wanted to give you a sneak peek into some of the survey findings:
+Below is a sneak peek into some of the 2015 Policy Management Benchmark Report survey findings:

 - Policy management is still a maturing business function.
 Twenty percent of survey respondents do not have a centralized approach to policy management, and forty-eight percent have no automated processes for tasks such as authoring, reviewing and publishing policies.
 The majority of respondents are still handling policies within departmental siloes, thereby limiting access to policies, creating unnecessary re-work and exposing their organizations to significant risk.